Heng14/DyLiN/README.md

  -->

 ## Setup
 The codebase is based on [R2L](https://github.com/snap-research/R2L).
+Please ensure that line #337 in load_blender.py located in the dataset folder is modified to match the pseudo data format.

 ### Environment
 We use the same environment as R2L, using Python 3.9.